Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 - The project team design addresses gender equality, equity, and diversity perspectives in a relevant way.

-A decision on which projects are granted funding is expected to be taken on 19 September 2023.
+A decision on which projects are granted funding was taken on 15 August 2023.
 The decisions will be published on the Formas website the following day, at the latest, and later via an email from Prisma.
 Grant decisions cannot be appealed.

 All approved projects must report financial and project findings to Formas within three months of the end of the disposition period.
 An annual financial statement must be submitted to Formas for projects that are longer than 18 months.
 All reports are to be submitted in Prisma.